Three Faculty of Science subjects named in world’s top 150

 A multi-disciplinary team from Bath is developing the world's first portable device that detects synthetic drugs.

-Find out about our master's courses, PhD degrees, and taught postgraduate courses for practising pharmacists.
+Find out about our undergraduate and master's courses, PhD degrees, and taught postgraduate courses for practising pharmacists.

 We offer a range of master's courses including molecular biosciences, biotechnology and drug discovery.